 First, let’s discuss the different types of menus.

 Different types of website menus

-There’s a dizzying array of different types of menus and an overwhelming number of plugins that offer incredible features.
-To make it easier to wrap your head around, we’ll break these down into categories and discuss what they’re useful for.
+There are new types of menus and an overwhelming number of plugins that offer incredible features.
+To make it easier to wrap your head around, we’ll break these down into categories and discuss what they’re used for.

-Whatever else you want your menu to do, do yourself and your visitors a favor by choosing a plugin that produces a great mobile menu.
+Whatever else you want your menu to do, do yourself and your visitors a favor by choosing a plugin that lets you build a mobile menu.

 Menus that feature content

 What if you could make your website menu look like a professional magazine table of contents complete with photos and links to your featured articles?
 Would you still need to build a dedicated Featured Content page?